 - Were you asked to do anything before the next appointment?

 - Were there any other issues?

-We recommend that in case of any difficulties with the Universal Credit claim your Group seeks support of the benefit experts, for example Citizens Advice.
+We recommend that in case of any difficulties with the Universal Credit claim your Ggoup seeks support of the benefit experts, for example, Citizens Advice.

-Refugees will need to report any changes to their personal circumstances, such as starting employment as soon as possible.
-With Universal Credit it is possible to report changes through the Online Journal.
+Refugees will need to report any changes in their personal circumstances, such as starting employment, as soon as possible.
+With Universal Credit it is possible to report changes through the online journal.